USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 **Market class resolution:** The level of detail, and type of information used within the Producer and Consumer modules is different.
 For example, we assume that consumers are not aware of the compliance implications and detailed design choices made by the producer, unless those factors are evident in the price, availability, or key attributes of a vehicle.
 Therefore, consumer decisions regarding the demanded shares of vehicles are modeled based on vehicle characteristics aggregated at the market class level.
 The user's determination of the appropriate resolution for the market classes will depend on the chosen specification for share response modeling within the Consumer Module.
 Note that within the Consumer Module, even while share response is modeled at the market class level, other consumer decisions (like reregistration and use) can be based on more detailed vehicle-level information.

 **Producer resolution:** The producers in OMEGA are the regulated entities subject to the policy alternatives being analyzed, and are responsible (together with the consumers and policy) for the decisions about the quantities and characteristics of the vehicles produced.
 The user can choose to model the producers either as an aggregate entity with the assumption that compliance credits are available in an unrestricted market (i.e. 'perfect trading'), or as individual entities with no trading between firms.

-.. sidebar:: The Producer's view of consumers

-    The producer, as an independent decision-making agent, will not have perfect information about the internal consumer decision process.
-Within the Producer module, OMEGA allows the user to define the consumer decisions from the producer's perspective, which may be the different (or the same) from the representation within the Consumer Module.

 **Consumer resolution:** The approach to account for heterogeneity in consumers is an important consideration when modeling the interaction between producer decisions and the demand for vehicles.
 By taking advantage of user-definable submodules, a developer can set-up the Consumer Module to account for different responses between consumer segments.